heyudude/Brawl-Stars-Club-Tools/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct for crtools
+# Contributor Code of Conduct for bstools

 ## Standards

-The crtools team requests the following from all contributors:
+The bstools team requests the following from all contributors:

 - Write good code